Tax credits for Iowa homeschooling families?

 We will continue to update this page when new information is provided on tax credits for Iowa homeschooling families.

-Bill Gustoff serves as our Homeschool Iowa Lobbyist.
-He devotes many hours and much effort at the Iowa Capitol on behalf of Iowa homeschooling families.
+Bill Gustoff, who wrote this post, served as our Homeschool Iowa Lobbyist when these tax credits were expanded to homeschooling families.
+He devoted many hours and much effort at the Iowa Capitol on behalf of Iowa homeschoolers.

 Email [email protected] if you are interested in joining this team.